-- 3.2.15 When providing comments to provincial and federal departments regarding utility development, the MD of Pincher Creek and Municipality of Crowsnest Pass will request that consideration be given to the establishment of utility corridors with multiple users. - 3.2.16 Where there is an application for a new, expanded or retrofitted telecommunications tower within the Plan Area, the MD of Pincher Creek and Municipality of Crowsnest Pass will notify the other municipality to seek their comments. - 3.2.17 It is the preference of both municipalities that co-location of telecommunication facilities be undertaken where technically feasible.
+- 3.2.13 When providing comments to provincial and federal departments regarding utility development, the Municipality of Crowsnest Pass and MD of Ranchland will request that consideration be given to the establishment of utility corridors with multiple users. - 3.2.14 Where there is an application for a new, expanded or retrofitted telecommunications tower within the Plan Area, the Municipality of Crowsnest Pass and MD of Ranchland and will notify the other municipality to seek their comments. - 3.2.15 It is the preference of both municipalities that co-location of telecommunication facilities be undertaken where technically feasible.